-Jekyll Island is a perfect vacation destination for young families.
-Here’s a few final tips to help make your visit a success:
+Jekyll Island is a perfect vacation destination for families with young kids.
+Here are a few final tips to help make your Jekyll Island vacation a success:

 - Plan ahead.
 Know what attractions will be best suited for your family by visiting www.jekyllisland.com and exploring all the options